Scientific Inference With Interpretable Machine Learning: Analyzing Models to Learn About Real-World Phenomena: Scientific inference with ML in four steps

-\textit{Example. }Laura's evaluation dataset $\set{D}^*$ is her initial training and test dataset $\set{D}$ augmented by artificial instances created by the following manipulation: Laura makes six copies of the data, and jitters the Portuguese grade by $1,-1,2,-2,3$ or $-3$ respectively.
-This augmentation strategy reflects how Laura understands the Portuguese grade as noisy based on her background knowledge of how much student performance varies daily and teachers grade inconsistently.
-Let the students with (jittered) Portuguese grade $i$ be $\set{D}^*_{|x_p=i}\coloneqq (x\in \set{D}^* \mid x_p=i)$, then, we can define the IML property description estimator at $i$ as the conditional mean (unbiased estimator of the conditional expectation):
+\paragraph{Example: practical estimates of property descriptions} Our evaluation dataset $\set{D}^*$ comprises the initial training and test dataset $\set{D}$ as well as artificial instances created by the following manipulation: we make six full copies of the data, and jitter the Portuguese grade by $1,-1,2,-2,3$ or $-3$ respectively in each of them.
+This augmentation strategy reflects how we understand the Portuguese grade as noisy based on our background knowledge of how much student performance varies daily and teachers grade inconsistently.
+Let the students with jittered Portuguese grade $i$ be $\set{D}^*_{|x_p=i}\coloneqq (x\in \set{D}^* \cond x_p=i)$, then, we can calculate the property description estimator at $i$ as the following conditional mean (an unbiased estimator of the conditional expectation):

-The estimated answer to Laura's question is plotted in \Cref{fig:cpdp}.
-The plot on the left suggests that math grade is only strongly dependent on Portuguese grades in the interval $8-17$.
-However, as we show in the next step, we must also take into account that we have very sparse data in some regions (e.g. very few students scored below $8$) before confirming this first impression.
+The estimated answer to our initial question is plotted in \Cref{fig:cpdp}.
+Math grades appear to depend on Portuguese grades only in the range $x_p\in(8\text{--}17)$.
+However, \Cref{fig:histogram} shows that we have very sparse data in some regions (e.g. very few students scored below $x_p=8$), a fact that we must take into account before confirming this first impression.

-\paragraph{Step 5) Quantify Uncertainty. }We have shown how we can estimate $Q$ using an approximate ML model paired with a suitable evaluation dataset.
-But how good is our estimate?
-Two steps involve approximations: \begin{enumerate} \item Applying the IML property descriptor to the ML model $\hat{m}$ instead of the optimal model $m$; we call the resulting error \emph{model error}

-The model error depends on the ML model $\hat{m}$ we obtained from the learning algorithm trained on the given dataset. \item Applying the IML property description estimator on our evaluation dataset $\set{D}^*$ instead of computing the true model property description based on $K$ directly; we call this error \emph{estimation error}